Trade Support Scheme

 You must give clear details of the marketing project, including the total budget, timeframe and results you expect.

-You must submit the form at least 14 days before you travel or your inbound buyer arrives in the Territory.
+You must submit the form at least 14 days before you start your marketing activities.

 Government staff will contact you.